Agewerc/Agewerc.github.io/_posts/2020-07-22-Bootstrap-to-Quantify-Uncertainty.md

 <br><br>

-### The Distribution of the Betas
+#### The Distribution of the Betas

-We have cal

 ![bootstrap_plots](/assets/images/bootstrap_plots.png)
 *FIGURE 2.
 A graphical illustration of the distribution of the parameters of a polynomial regression of second degree and the number of repetitions (n = 1000).
 The parameters follow a gaussian distribution.*<br>

-Now lets plot the regression.
+Now lets plot the regression with upper and lower lines - a condidence interval of 95%.

 <br><br>